CARB Requirements Gathering Input

 Are the reductions feasible?
 Are the cost estimates realistic?
+Do they align with current corporate sustainability initiatives to decrease companies’ environmental footprints?
 Getting the final measures right for these sectors is crucial to achieving the required 40% reduction in HFC emissions by 2030.
 And by “getting them right” we mean putting in place measures that businesses will be amenable to, and that will not have a negative impact on the sectors.
 Especially considering that together they are the sources of the majority of HFC emissions according to CARB 2018 research.

 Proposed Equipment GWP Limits

 Decisions were not being made on the call, and this was not an announcement of final legislation.
-CARB presented what they had so far with regard to a fiscal analysis, and then followed with proposed language for the group to discuss.
+CARB presented what they had so far with regard to a fiscal analysis, and then followed with proposed language for the group to discuss the CARB requriements.

 Beginning January 1, 2022 new stationary refrigeration equipment containing more than 50 lbs. of refrigerant must use those with a GWP less than 150.
 This change applies to commercial refrigeration for both retail and non-retail, industrial process refrigeration, and cold storage.